 How Does Credit Card Interest Work?

-So, for example, if you had an APR of 15.99%, your daily interest rate that the card issuer would apply to your account each day would be around 0.04%.
+As an example, if you had an APR of 15.99%, your daily interest rate that the card issuer would apply to your account each day would be around 0.04%.

 Credit Cards vs Debit Cards

-With a debit card, you can only spend the funds that you’ve already deposited in the checking account associated with the card.
+With a debit card, however, you can only spend the funds you’ve already deposited in the checking account associated with the card.
 Any spending done using your debit card is drawn directly from the linked account.
 Because debit cards aren’t a loan, your use of a debit card won’t have any effect on your credit, positive or negative.

 But since it isn’t a loan, you also won’t be charged interest with a debit card, nor will you need to make a minimum monthly payment.
 You will, however, need to make sure you have sufficient funds in your linked account before using your debit card.